huankimtran/EE2301-Intro-to-Logic-Desgins/Utility/MooreAndMealyMachine/Readme.md

-This utility helps with converting a stage diagram of either Moore or Mealy machine to their logic gate implementations (Logic expressions, etc)
+This utility helps with converting a stage diagram of either Moore or Mealy machine to their logic gate implementations (Logic expressions, etc) using JKFF, DFF.
+Utility can also test your state diagram given a sample input/output sequences